Call Now - Open 24/7

 Queens-Bicycle-Accident-Statistics

 Queens saw the largest number of bicyclists killed in 2014.
-From 2015 to 2022, the death rate among cyclists seemed to be on a stable decrease, but 2023 brought another wave of deadly incidents to the borough streets.
+From 2015 to 2022, the death rate among cyclists appeared to decline steadily, but 2023 brought another wave of deadly incidents to the borough’s streets.
 Recognizing the lack of proper bike infrastructure and low safety levels, the city implemented several Priority Bicycle Districts in the borough.
 However, statistics show that unfavorable patterns remain:

 Year Bicyclists Injured Bicyclists Killed